 Shopping, sales & fashion shows

 Every January, Florence hosts the Pitti Uomo fashion show that’s marked on every fashion victim’s calendar.
 It’s when you spot extravagant attire around the city.
-Note that hotels are booked well in advance for these dates (this year from 6th to 10th January 2020).
+Note that hotels are booked well in advance for these dates (dates for 2023: 10th-13th January).

 Usually the sales are on from the second week in January.
 Here the shopper in you can enjoy the retail extravaganzas and pick out something from the plentiful leather shops (see the best places where to buy leather in Florence).
 Check out the city’s markets and luxury designer stores in via Tornabuoni.
 There’s something for every taste and pocket.